ilkkamtk/WSK/Week1/JS-recap2.md

 1. [Arrays and functions](https://github.com/ilkkamtk/JavaScript-english/blob/main/taulukot-funktiot.md)

 ## Assignments:
-Use the starter repository you made in the first class as a template to create a new repository for these assignments.
+Use the starter repository you made in [the first class](tools_pt2.md#generating-javascript-project-settings-for-prettier-eslint-and-editorconfig) as a template to create a new repository for these assignments.
 Clone the new repository to your local computer.
 Put each assignment into its own folder.
 Write separate HTML and JS files for each assignment.
-Use the assignment number in file and folder names.
+Use the assignment number in file and folder names. **You need to get at least 10 points from these assignments.**

 1. Write a JavaScript program that focuses on the basic concepts of arrays.
 Your program should include the following requirements: